-I like to end these talks with my top pick for study-of-the-year, but before I get to the top finalist, I thought I might briefly share some contenders for last place.
+I like to end these talks with my top pick for study-of-the-year.
+But before I get to the top finalist, I thought I might briefly share some contenders for last place.
 For example, money was spent sniffing the effect of mugwort and mushrooms on the urine odor of aged mice.
-Or how ‘bout this one: How to use fish guts for laundry detergent.
+Or how about this one: how to use fish guts for laundry detergent.
 Taxpayers paid for an investigation of the structure of tomatoes by means of quantitative nuclear MRIs.
 We now know, ladies and gentlemen, what the inside of a tomato looks like.

-The effects of a horsemeat-based Atkins diet on rats was studies, as well as how to improve the gelling properties of ground lizardfish, because you know there’s nothing worse than runny lizardfish jello.
+The effects of a horsemeat-based Atkins diet on rats was studied, as well as how to improve the gelling properties of ground lizardfish, because you know there’s nothing worse than runny lizardfish jello.

-What are the sensory and color changes in warty venus flesh during marination—because if the color’s off or something just forget it.
+What are the sensory and color changes in warty venus flesh during marination—because if the color’s off or something, forget it.

-See, I don’t just read journals like plant medica, phytomedicine, I read the Journal of MuscIe Foods.
+See, I don’t just read journals like Planta Medica, and Phytomedicine; I read the Journal of Muscle Foods.
 Not foods for muscles, mind you, but foods made out of muscles.